ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/radio/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="9b2" requirement="Prepare a program schedule for radio station "KBSA" of exactly one-half hour, including music, news, commercials, and proper station identification.
+{{#wb-req item="9b2" requirement="Prepare a program schedule for radio station \"KBSA\" of exactly one-half hour, including music, news, commercials, and proper station identification.
 Record your program on audiotape or in a digital audio format, using proper techniques."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}